davidemms/OrthoFinder/README.md

 3: Mycoplasma_hyopneumoniae_AE017243.faa
 ```

-Orthobench with pre-computer BLAST results
+Orthobench with pre-computed BLAST results
 ------------------------------------------
 The BLAST pre-calculated BLAST results files etc. for the Orthobench dataset are available for download as are the original fasta files.